moggieuk/Happy-Hare/README.md

 The lower paragraph of the status is the gate centric view showing the mapping back to tools as well as the configured filament material type and color which is explained later in this guide.<br>

+> [!NOTE]
-> **Note** The initial availability of filament (and tihe default after a reset) at each gate can also be specified in the `mmu_parameters.cfg` file by updating the `gate_status` list of the same length as the number of gates.
+> The initial availability of filament (and tihe default after a reset) at each gate can also be specified in the `mmu_parameters.cfg` file by updating the `gate_status` list of the same length as the number of gates.
 Generally this might be useful if you have purposefully decommissioned part of you MMU.
 E.g.<br>

 ```
 gate_status = 1, 1, 0, 0, 1, 0, 0, 0, 1